ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 * Otherwise, the local acceptor is the ultimate acceptor, and it MUST send a number of HTLCs.

-### Agreed-upon Amount of In-Lightning HTLCs

-The "*agreed upon amount*" of the in-Lightning HTLCs is the "post-tax amount" of the in-sidepool HTLC of this peerswap, as defined in [SIDEPOOL-02 Onchain Fee Charge Distribution][].

-[SIDEPOOL-02 Onchain Fee Charge Distribution]: ./02-transactions.md#onchain-fee-charge-distribution

-The total amount to be sent over each hop of the forwarded peerswap on the Lightning Network is equal to the "post-tax amount" of the in-sidepool HTLC.

 ### Forwarding `peerswap_lightning`

 A forwarder MUST NOT copy the `peerswap_lightning` message